 Mughal emperors were only for the name, everywhere free rule was established.

-Due to internal dispute and anarchy in India, the English had established their influence.
+Due to internal disputes and anarchy in India, the English had established its influence.

 The Internal disputes of Marathas and Muslims made them weak and opened the door of getting sovereignty for the English.